Defense rests at R. Kelly trial on trial-fixing charges

 AP Legal Affairs Writer

-CHICAGO (AP) — The defense for R. Kelly and two co-defendants rested Friday at the R&B singer’s trial on charges of trial-fixing, child pornography and enticing minors for sex.
+CHICAGO (AP) — The defense for R. Kelly and two co-defendants rested Friday at the R&B singer’s trial on charges of trial-fixing, child pornography and enticing minors for sex, with closing arguments and the start of jury deliberations scheduled for early next week.

-They concluded their case after the main defense witness, Kelly co-defendant and former business manager Derrell McDavid, ended three days of testimony.

-Prosecutors get a chance to call rebuttal witnesses and the sides will then deliver closing arguments.
-Jury deliberations aren’t likely to begin until next week.
+Minutes before resting, Kelly co-defendant and ex-business manager Derrell McDavid ended three days on the stand.
+He testified for nearly two days that he had believed Kelly when he denied abusing minors — then said he started having doubts about Kelly’s believability during the trial that started last month.

-Kelly and McDavid are charged with fixing Kelly’s 2008 state child pornography trial by threatening witnesses and concealing video evidence.
-Kelly was acquitted in 2008.
-Both he and McDavid also face child pornography charges at the federal trial in Chicago.
+Kelly and McDavid are charged with fixing Kelly’s 2008 state child pornography trial — at which Kelly was acquitted — by threatening witnesses and concealing video evidence.
+Both also face child pornography charges.
 A third co-defendant, Kelly associate Milton Brown, is accused of receiving child pornography.

+Prosecutors normally get a chance to call witnesses in a rebuttal of the defense case.
+But when they told Judge Harry Leinenweber on Friday that they needed some time to prepare, he said there would be no rebuttal and the case would go straight to closing arguments Monday morning.

 McDavid was the only one of the three defendants to testify in his own behalf.